ingo/ingo.github.io/_recipes/tomato_risotto.md

 ---
 author: David Tanis
 category: Entrees
 description: A flavorful risotto based on red, ripe tomatoes from the garden.
-Best as a first course or vegetarian main course.
 image: tomato_risotto.jpg
 image_attribution: Andrew Scrivani for The New York Times
 original_title: Tomato Risotto